processity/dreamhouse-audicity/TUTORIAL.md

 Along with the property record, a campaign was automatically created with a trigger.
 Let’s go find it.

-1. On the Property page, select the **Related** tab.
+1. On the property page, select the **Related** tab.
 2. In the **Campaigns** related list, note the campaign record that was created.
 Click the campaign.
 3. On the Campaign page, select the **Details** tab.

-Note the new campaign record is derived from certain property fields.
-These include the name, which is derived from the property name, and the _Expected Revenue in Campaign_ field, which reflects the property’s asking price.
+The new campaign record is derived from the property data.
+This includes the name, which is derived from the property name, and the **Expected Revenue in Campaign** field, which reflects the property’s asking price.
 The trigger also keeps things in sync as the property changes.
 Let’s go see:

 1. Looking at the campaign record go to the **Property** field and click on the value _Mid-Century Modern_.
 2. Once back on the property page, change the following values